huangli712/Flink/README.md

-# FLINK
+# Flink

-The FLINK library is a collection of fortran modules and subroutines for scientific computing.
+The Flink library is a collection of fortran modules and subroutines for scientific computing.

 ## Version